Pioneering Biologist and Writer Rachel Carson on Wonder, Parenting, and Why It Is More Important to Feel Than to Know

 I am sure there is something much deeper, something lasting and significant.
 Those who dwell, as scientists or laymen, among the beauties and mysteries of the earth are never alone or weary of life.
 Whatever the vexation or concerns of their personal lives, their thoughts can find paths that lead to inner contentment and to renewed excitement in living.
 Those who contemplate the beauty of the earth find reserves of strength that will endure as long as life lasts.
 There is symbolic as well as actual beauty in the migration of the birds, the ebb and flow of the tides, the folded bud ready for the spring.
 There is something infinitely healing in the repeated refrains of nature — the assurance that dawn comes after night, and spring after the winter.

-The Sense of Wonder is well worth a read — as well as a regular reread for mental and spiritual hygiene.
-Complement it with Jon Mooallem’s bittersweet exploration of our present relationship with nature and this fascinating read on the difference between curiosity and wonder.
+The Sense of Wonder is well worth a read, as well as a regular reread for mental and spiritual hygiene.
+Complement it with Jon Mooallem’s bittersweet exploration of our present relationship with nature and this fascinating read on the difference between curiosity and wonder, then revisit the inspiring story of how Carson awakened the modern environmental conscience.

 Published December 23, 2013